MatthewM987/Systems-Repository/README.md

 This is a school project from the Systems 1 course at Ohio State.
-The goal was to use linked lists to create a working system to track, alter, and show a variety of different datapoints for each student. \n The same base code could be applied in many areas to create simple data storage system for a large group.
+The goal was to use linked lists to create a working system to track, alter, and show a variety of different datapoints for each student.
+The same base code could be applied in many areas to create simple data storage system for a large group.
 It is run using C99 using the MakeFile included.
 Skills Used:
             1) Linked List Modification
             2) File Linkage